BuddyForms/BuddyForms/readme.txt

 7. Form Submissions in the admin backend

 == Changelog ==

+= 2.1.1 - Jun 27.2017 =

+* Added a new form element post_excerpt
+* Check if form template json request is an error code and load local json if needed.
+* Create a new file deregister to manage all script and stiles we need to deregister
+* Switch from $_SESSION to $wp_session
+* Make sure the buddyforms metaboxes can not be hidden
+* Move the Form Broken admin_notice to post_submitbox_start
+* Make sure the css and js is not loaded on freemius pages
+* Added a new option to the featured image form element to define the button label
+* Add the field name to the error message
+* Added class_exists as wrapper to the complete loader file to support freemius free plugin deactivation if pro version gets activated
+* Reformat the code and deletes old and unneeded code

 = 2.1.0.2 - Jun 12.2017 =
 * Make sure registration activation does work all over the site and if no option is set the home is used